When your dog is 'under control'

 Dogs which behave dangerously may be seized by the council dog warden, and their owners prosecuted.
 The dogs may be destroyed if the magistrate considers that they are a danger to the public.

-As well as any conditions imposed by a court where your dog has attacked a person or worried livestock, a council dog warden can impose similar conditions where certain breaches of the Dogs Order have occurred (whether or not you are prosecuted for those breaches).
+As well as any conditions imposed by a court where your dog has attacked a person or worried livestock, a council dog warden can impose similar conditions where certain breaches of the Dogs Order have occurred (regardless of whether you are prosecuted for those breaches).

-If your dog has strayed, attacked a person, livestock or someone else’s pet, or been out of control on certain specified roads or on land where there is livestock, a dog warden may issue a notice requiring you to keep your dog:
+If your dog has strayed, attacked a person, livestock or someone else’s pet, or been out of control on specific roads or on land where there is livestock, a dog warden may issue a notice requiring you to keep your dog:

 - muzzled when in a public place